sybernatus/syb-mindmap/README.md

 ## Description

 **Syb-mindmap** is a lightweight tool that generates mindmap diagrams directly from YAML or JSON files.
-It allows developers and teams to define structured maps as code, making diagrams versionable, automatable, and easily maintainable.
+It allows developers and teams to define structured maps as code, making diagrams versionable, automatisable, and easily maintainable.

 ## Installation